chaos-mesh/website/versioned_docs/version-2.8.4/developer-guide-overview.md

 :::

 This document describes how to develop Chaos Mesh.
-Before you start, it is recommended that you read the following documents first:
+Before you start, it is recommended that you read the following documents:

 - [Chaos Mesh README](https://github.com/chaos-mesh/chaos-mesh/blob/master/README.md)
 - [Chaos Mesh Dashboard README](https://github.com/chaos-mesh/chaos-mesh/blob/master/ui/README.md)

 Before starting to develop Chaos Mesh, you need to prepare the development environment.
 Please refer to [Configure the development environment](configure-development-environment.md) for details.

-Then you can start to develop Chaos Mesh.
+Then you can start developing Chaos Mesh.
 The following documents will help you:

 - [Add a New Chaos Experiment Type](add-new-chaos-experiment-type.md)
 - [Extend Chaos Daemon Interface](extend-chaos-daemon-interface.md)